Bojan610/ADS_Project/README.md

 WCF Console App

-In this project, it is demonstrated a client-server communication between console apps, implemented through Windows Communication Foundation (WCF).
-In the project, authentification and authorization functionalities are implemented, as well as dependency injection principles, using interfaces.
-The project also contains one more specific kind of client: the Replicator.
-The replicator replicates data from one server to another one in a certain period, thus simulating the failure resistance of the server.
+This project demonstrates client–server communication between console applications implemented using Windows Communication Foundation (WCF).

+It includes authentication and authorization mechanisms, as well as dependency injection through the use of interfaces.

+In addition to the standard client, the project features a specialized client called the Replicator.
+The Replicator periodically replicates data from one server to another, simulating server fault tolerance and ensuring system resilience in case of failure.